sandrajoseph16/CloudComputingLab/week_2/README.md

 docker cp <container-id>:app/notebooks/requirements.txt .
 ```

-## How to run the Jupyter notebook on Docker container
+## How to run the Jupyter notebook on Docker container.
-- To build the docker
+- To build the docker:
 ```sh
 docker build -t my_jupyter .
 ```
-- To run the docker container
+- To run the docker container:
 ```sh
 docker run -p8888:8888 my_jupyter
 ```